ArmanMK/ArmanMK.github.io/_posts/2015-03-15-formatting-and-links.markdown

 <blockquote>
-     Here we propose a competing perspective: that higher order associations actually arise from natural errors in learning
+     Here we propose a competing perspective: that higher order associations actually arise from natural errors in learning.
     <a href="https://arxiv.org/pdf/1805.12491.pdf" target="blank">Lynn et al.</a>
 </blockquote>